unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec-with-ecr.md

 Unlike GitHub Container Registry, ECR does not allow you to simply push an arbitrarily named image to the registry.
 Instead, you must first create a repository in the ECR instance and then push the image to that repository.

 :::{admonition} Registry, repository, and image
 In ECR terminology the **registry** is the top-level storage service.
 The registry holds a collection of **repositories**.
 Each repository corresponds to a named image and holds all versions of that image.

 When you push an image to a registry, you are actually pushing it to a repository within that registry.
 Strictly speaking, the term *image* refers to a specific *image version* within that repository.
 :::

 This means that you have to decide on the name of your image and create a repository by that name first, before registering your workflow.

-Adapting the example from the [previous section](./index.md), we will assume the following
+We will assume the following:

 * The ECR instance you will be using has the base URL `123456789012.dkr.ecr.us-eas-1.amazonaws.com`.